 By making decisions when you have a clear head, you can avoid emotions affecting your trades.
 You should also consider doing your own research, diversification, using stop-limit orders, and avoiding FOMO where possible.

-If you trade using leverage, make sure you understand fully the risks involved.
+If you trade using leverage, make sure you fully understand the risks involved.
 Binance has also included features to give you more control over the amount you trade, such as the Cooling-Off Period.
 This option allows you to lock your futures account for a fixed period of time.

 No matter how much you’re trading, it’s best practice to make sure you’re doing so responsibly.
 With simple tips and methods, you can reduce unnecessary risks and make sure you’re only trading what you can afford to lose.
 For some people, it can be easy to get carried away.
 If you want to learn how you can better manage your trading, read through our guide to determine your correct limits and improve your overall responsibility.